SaurabhSaini04/Inventory-Management-System/README.md

 # Inventory-Management-System
-A Basic Inventory Management System using django.
+A Inventory Management System using django.